Bolatito12/ONLINE-RETAIL-STORE-ANALYSIS/README.md

 # ONLINE-RETAIL-STORE-ANALYSIS
-This project analyzes sales and customer purchasing behavior for an online retail store.
-Using Power BI, it provides insights into revenue trends, top-selling products, customer segmentation, and regional demand.
-The goal is to help the business optimize sales strategies and identify growth opportunities.
+This project utilizes Power BI to analyze transactional data from an online retail store, providing insights into sales trends, customer behavior, and regional demand.
+After importing the dataset into Power BI, data cleaning and transformation were performed using Power Query.
+This involved handling missing values, correcting date formats, removing duplicates, and standardizing fields to ensure data consistency.